 Profit is the process of creating value.
-Cash flow measures how much of the precious resource of cash you created or consumed over a period of time.
+Cash flow measures how much of the precious resource of cash you create or consume over a period of time.

 Profitability is the measure of how many dollars you can produce from one dollar.
 In the classic movie It’s a Wonderful Life, the financial institution run by Jimmy Stewart ends the day with only two one-dollar bills.
 He titles them mama and papa dollar and encourages them to create more dollars as he puts them to bed in the vault that night.
 Profitability measures how many dollars your processes help mama and papa dollar birth.

 Profitability is an excellent long-term measure of the effectiveness of a process.
-The process ultimately produces or loses cash and profitability analysis measures the amounts of this.
+The process ultimately produces or loses cash.
+Profitability analysis measures the amounts of this.
 Profitability analysis allows you to decide between options based on their ability to create value.
 In other words, positive profitability shows that you are creating value.
-You ultimately receive that value as cash but profitability analysis does not tell you when you will receive that cash.
+You ultimately receive that value as cash, but profitability analysis does not tell you when you will receive that cash.

 I’ve talked about value creation throughout this article.
-Your company is a collection of processes that creates or loses cash.
-If it creates cash, you as an owner can take cash from the company over time to use on what you value.
+Your company is a collection of processes that create or lose cash.
+If it creates cash, owners can take cash from the company over time to use on what they value.
 It may be for travel, for your family, or to put in savings for a secure future.

 There are a couple of ways to measure the value of those cash flows:

-- Owner’s Equity: Your balance sheet ends with a section titled “Owner’s Equity” and one of the standard financial statements is the “Statements of Owner’s Equity”.
-Owner’s equity is simply the difference between the value of your company’s assets (i.e. what you own) according to the accounting rules less the amount of your liabilities (i.e. what you owe).
-One of the main ways your owner’s equity goes up is though the profit as measured by your income statement.
+- Owner’s Equity: Your balance sheet ends with a section titled “Owner’s Equity” and one of the standard financial statements is the “Statements of Owner’s Equity.”
+Owner’s equity is simply the difference between the value of your company’s assets (i.e., what you own) according to the accounting rules less the amount of your liabilities (i.e., what you owe).
+One of the main ways your owner’s equity goes up is through the profit as measured by your income statement.

 - Business Valuation: The other way to measure value is to receive a business valuation analysis.
 This is often done when owners are considering selling their company.
 The valuation expert will look at both your earnings and cash flows to estimate what your company may be worth to a buyer.

 I’ve talked about times when cash flow and profitability can show different results.
-There are times where both cash flow and profitability are both negative but you are still building value.
+There are times when both cash flow and profitability are negative, but you are still building value.
 Startup company companies are a perfect example.
-They don’t have enough revenue yet to cover their expenses but those expenses are building the processes that will produce future cash flow and profits in the future.
-In this case, the amount of owner’s equity on the balance sheet may be going down but a business valuation might show an increasing value for the business.
+They don’t have enough revenue yet to cover their expenses, but those expenses are building the processes that will produce future cash flow and profits in the future.
+In this case, the amount of owner’s equity on the balance sheet may be going down, but a business valuation might show an increasing value for the business.

 The False Debate of Profit vs Cash Flow

 The debate over the importance of profit vs cash flow fails is a false debate.
-They measure different, but related, things and are both extremely important to your business’s success.
+They measure different but related things and are both extremely important to your business’s success.
 Profit is the difference between revenues and the expenses required to produce those revenues.
 Cash flow is the difference between cash received and cash distributed in the period.
-Over long periods they are similar, but over shorter periods they can be very different.
+Over long periods, they are similar.
+Over shorter periods, they can be very different.